 This survey course is designed to introduce students to important theories, concepts and issues, in the study of political processes and behavior.
 The course will cover political theory, research methods, forms of government, public administration, and public policy.

-Prerequisite(s): Successful completion of Psychology of Performance or Psychology of Production pornography, crime and punishment, animals, global climate change, censorship, and privacy.
+Prerequisite(s): Psychology of Performance or Psychology of Production

 TOPICS IN CONTEMPORARY MORAL ISSUES